LLNL/RAJAPerf/docs/sphinx/user_guide/build.rst

    $ git clone --recursive https://github.com/LLNL/RAJAPerf.git

-The ``--recursive`` option is required to pull all RAJA Performance Suite Git *submodules* on which it depends into your local copy of the repository.
+The ``--recursive`` option is required to pull all RAJA Performance Suite Git *submodules* into your local copy of the repository.

 After running the ``git clone`` command, a copy of the RAJA Performance Suite repository will reside in the ``RAJAPerf`` subdirectory where you ran the